OphDub/weathrly/README.md

 User's location should persist after page refresh.

 #### Phase 5: Auto-Complete
 Application should have an auto-complete for the Search input.
-The auto-complete functionality is to be imported form a separate project which we worked on.
+The auto-complete functionality is to be imported form a separate project ([Complete Me](https://github.com/OphDub/complete-me)).
 Auto-complete should provide suggestions to the user based on city/state or zip code.

 #### Extensions
 Optional extensions for this project included: